Content is loading, please wait

 It’s extremely frustrating for users when they have to onboard in their second or third language, or through a process that has been poorly translated into their native language.
 This can be a huge point of friction as you expand into new markets.
-Localizing isn’t just about translating your process, it’s also about customizing fields based on local best practices.
-That’s where having a knowledgeable PSP to lean on can help ensure your localized onboarding is optimized.
+Localising isn’t just about translating your process, it’s also about customising fields based on local best practices.
+That’s where having a knowledgeable PSP to lean on can help ensure your localised onboarding is optimised.

 Build in verification and compliance

 Each region has its own regulation, which is why it’s helpful to build in verification with your PSP.
 Transferring responsibility and operations of keeping up with these local regulations to your PSP lets you reallocate time and resources to your core business.